camandacole/Django-Python-Real-Estate-App/README.md

 Tools/Technologies:

-  Built with Django, A web framework for Python with PostGres relational database
+  Built with Django, A web framework for Python with PostGres relational database.